lamberta/devkit-doc/api/ui/widget/listview.md

 ### datasource.keepOnly (list)
 1. `list {array}` ---Array of items to include from this data source.

 Remove items from the current datasource not in the given list.
+This is essential the opposite of `datasource.filter`

 ~~~
 datasource.add([item1, item2, item3, item4]);